glciampaglia/glciampaglia.com/content/home/about.md

 # Biography

-Giovanni Luca Ciampaglia is an assistant research scientist at the Indiana University Network Science Institute (IUNI).
-Before joining IUNI he was an analyst for the Wikimedia Foundation, and a research associate at the Swiss Federal Institute of Technology in Zurich.
+Giovanni Luca Ciampaglia is an assistant professor at the [Department of Computer Science and Engineering](https://www.usf.edu/engineering/cse/) at the University of South Florida (USF).

-[//]: <> (He holds a Ph.D. in Informatics from the University of Lugano, Switzerland and a M.Sc.
-(Laurea) from Sapienza University of Rome, Italy. )

-[//]: <> (He won the 2012 Kantar "Information is Beautiful" for Best Interactive Visualization and has been the recipient of a postdoctoral "Mobility" fellowship from the Swiss National Science Foundation.
-His research is supported by the Democracy Fund.)

 He is interested in information quality in cyber-human systems, in particular trustworthiness and reliability of information in intelligent systems.

+Prior to joining USF he was an assistant research scientist at the [Indiana University Network Science Institute](http://iuni.iu.edu/) (IUNI), an analyst for the [Wikimedia Foundation](https://wikimediafoundation.org/), and a research associate at the [Professorship of Computational Social Science](http://www.coss.ethz.ch/) at the Swiss Federal Institute of Technology in Zurich.
 His work has been covered in major news outlets, including the Wall Street Journal, the Economist, Wired, MIT Technology Review, NPR, and CBS News, to cite a few.

-[//]: <> (He serves on the editorial board of the Journal of Computational Social Science and on the program committee of several conferences.)